egvelho/firebase-odm-experiment/README.md

-# firebase-odm-experience
+# firebase-odm-experiment

-End-to-end typing and ODM for Firebase Realtime Database REST API.
+Experiment with end-to-end typing and ODM for Firebase Realtime Database REST API.